-Insights into the French way of life by an Australian living in ParisHeader photo: Palais Royal in spring 2014.
+Insights into the French way of life and European travels by an Australian living in Paris and the Loire ValleyHeader photo: Miradouro San Pedro de Alcantara, Lisbon.
 All photos on website copyright by Rosemary Kneipp unless specified otherwise.
 All rights reserved.

 Loire Valley Accommodation!Stay in our beautiful 400-year old Renaissance house in the Loire Valley.
 Click on Gîte Loire Valley above.
 We still have vacancies from 14th to 18th August and 25th August to 6th September.
 3-night minimum stay.